GADDAMSRIVIDYA/VIRTUSA_TRAINING_PROJECTS/PYTHON/smart-expense-tracker/README.md

 You exceeded your monthly budget!
  Highest Spending Category: Travel

- Pie Chart Output

-* A pie chart will be displayed showing category-wise spending.
-* You can save it as `category_pie.png` by modifying code:

-python
-plt.savefig("category_pie.png")

- How to Run
+# How to Run

  Step 1: Install dependencies

  pip install pandas matplotlib

  Step 2: Run the program

  python expense_tracker.py

- How It Works
+ # How It Works

 * Reads expenses from CSV file
 * Filters current month data